sine2pi/ASR-model/README.md

 - The decoder is learning to selectively attend to pitch-relevant patterns
 - The gates are functioning as a kind of "pitch-aware filter" that determines which information should flow through the network

-## Conclusion

 The gates are performing content-selective routing - a more sophisticated behavior than simple bypassing.
 This explains the excellent performance on a speech recognition task where selectively filtering frequency-specific information is critical.

-This is exactly what you want to see when using conditional embeddings with a gated architecture - the gates are actively responding to the conditioning signal.